The Complexity of Approximating Bounded-Degree Boolean \sharp CSP: Introduction

 \subsection{Our result}

 In this paper we consider the complexity of approximately solving Boolean $\numCSP$ problems when instances have bounded degree.
 Following Dalmau and Ford~\cite{DF2003:bdeg-gensat} and Feder~\cite{Fed2001:Fanout} we consider the case in which $\Rzero=\{0\}$ and $\Rone=\{1\}$ are available.
+We show that any Boolean relation that is not definable as a conjunction of ORs or NANDs can be used in low-degree instances to assert equalities between variables.
+Thus, we can side-step degree restrictions by replacing high-degree variables with distinct variables that are constrained to be equal, reducing to Dyer, Goldberg and Jerrum's trichotomy for Boolean $\numCSP$ without degree restrictions~\cite{DGJ2010:Bool-approx}.

-Our main result (Corollary~\ref{cor:main}) is a trichotomy for the case in which instances have maximum degree~$d$ for some $d\geq 25$.
+Our main result, Theorem~\ref{thmcor:main}, is a trichotomy for the case in which instances have maximum degree~$d$ for any $d\geq 6$.
 If every relation in~$\Gamma$ is affine then $\numCSP_d(\Gamma \cup \{\Rzero,\Rone\})$ is solvable in polynomial time.
-Otherwise, if every relation in~$\Gamma$ can be expressed as conjunctions of~$\Rzero$, $\Rone$ and binary implication, then $\numCSP_d(\Gamma \cup \{\Rzero,\Rone\})$ is equivalent in approximation complexity to $\numBIS{}$.
+Otherwise, if every relation in $\Gamma$ can be defined as a conjunction of $\Rzero$, $\Rone$ and binary implications, then $\numCSP_d(\Gamma \cup \{\Rzero,\Rone\})$ is equivalent in approximation complexity to $\numBIS{}$.
 Otherwise, it has no FPRAS unless $\NPtime=\RPtime$.
-Theorem~\ref{theorem:complexity} gives a partial classification of the complexity when $d<25$.
-In the new cases that arise here the complexity is given in terms of $\numwHISd$, the complexity of counting independent sets in hypergraphs of degree at most~$d$ with hyper-edges of size at most $w$.
+Theorem~\ref{theorem:complexity} gives a partial classification of the complexity when $d<6$.
+In the new cases that arise here, the complexity is given in terms of $\numwHISd$, the complexity of counting independent sets in hypergraphs of degree at most~$d$ with hyper-edges of size at most $w$.
 The complexity of this problem is not fully understood.
 We explain what is known about it in Section~\ref{sec:Complexity}.